 - Quanita Kareem - Department of Housing and Development

 - Kierra Kimmie - Howard County Economic Development Authority

 - Nicola Morgal - Department of Recreation and Parks

 - Jacqueline Scott - Department of Community Resources and Services

 - Yolanda Sonnier - Office of Human Rights and Equity

-- Lieutenant Adrienne Thomas - Howard County Police Department
+- Lt.
+Adrienne Thomas – Department of Police

 A collection of resources for the community.
 Engage with content to enrich and grow.
 Gathered is a glossary of terms to act as a touchstone when exploring language, Racial Equity Analysis that has been collected and analyzed locally, rich data sources, and podcasts with dynamic stories to share.

 Every year, the National Day of Racial Healing spotlights the important work of truth-telling about the historic and contemporary harms caused by racism and the importance of trust-building and relationships in efforts to create a more just society.
 When we unravel our deeply held racial biases, we can bridge divides, restore one another to wholeness and transform our communities into places that affirm the inherent value of all people – today and for generations to come.
 We know positive transformation is possible because we’ve seen the work in action in communities and institutions of all kinds.”

 Racial Equity Tools Glossary; MP Associates, Center for Assessment and Policy Development, and World Trust Educational Services, December 2020.